polterguy/lizzie/docs/introduction.md

-point of view, the above two examples are identical, except that in the first example the `this` reference is implicitly passed into your function, since this is a member instance method of the `MainClass` - While in the second example, the reference to your context is passed explicitly as the `ctx` argument.
+point of view, the above two examples are identical, except that in the first example the `this` reference is implicitly passed into your function, since this is a member instance method of the `MainClass` - While in the second example, the reference to your context is passed explicitly in as the `ctx` argument.
 The signature of the functions are still the same, and can be found below.

 ```csharp
 delegate object Function<TContext>(TContext ctx, Binder<TContext> binder, Arguments arguments);
 ```

-`TContext` is our `MainClass` above.

 Every Lizzie function has the exact same signature.
 This is what makes it possible for us to handle delegates _"symbolically"_.
 Since we know that every method/function/delegate